Witiko/doctoral-thesis/main.md

 #### Results

-We showed that there ways an optimal configuration of our encoding and our system, where our system wass both fast and accurate, see Figure
+We showed that there existed an optimal configuration of our encoding and our system, where our system was both fast and accurate.
+See Figure
 \ref{fig:dense-retrieval-in-inverted-indices-speed}.

 ### Sparse Retrieval in Inverted Indices and Vector Databases